brunocbreis/FuPlot/README.md

 - text for titles and stuff
 - create canvas for graph so scale can make it go outside the displayed area (use a mask)
 - test exporting some values as dynamically controllable in fusion for easier animation

-## ISSUES

-- scale isn't passed from geoms to plot so different scales are being used in each layer